How To Prepare A Meeting Agenda

 This section should reflect the letterhead of your company’s documents.
 Replace the placeholder with your company’s logo.
 You can leave the title as “Meeting Agenda” or be more descriptive with a title like “New project kickoff meeting”.”
 Then, set the day, month, and year that the meeting will take place.
 Don’t forget to change the background section color to match your company’s branding too!

 Xtensio Tip: Explore the Business Model Canvas and use the free template to capture your business plan in a lean one-page diagram.
-Streamline planning, development, and execution across your business.
+Organize planning, development, and execution across your business.

 Prepare the meeting logistics